edelstorm/documentations/docs/run-cloud-en.md

 !!! info "Runcloud.io"

     Runcloud is a service that offers a secure and easy way to spread PHP apps.
-The goal of this step is to connect your Lightsail instance to the Runcloud interface so we can install and configure Wordpress on it.
+The goal of this step is to connect your Lightsail instance to the Runcloud.io interface so we can install and configure Wordpress on it.

 <p><a href="../assets/images/aws/run-cloud/en/1.gif" target="_blank"><img alt="Runcloud.io" src="../assets/images/aws/run-cloud/en/1.gif"></a></p>